Learning the Effect of Persuasion via Difference-In-Differences: Identification

-For estimation, we can simply replace $\Pi_t(d,x)$ with their parametric or nonparametric estimates.
-However, when it comes to APRT and R-APRT, directly plugging in $\Pi_t(d,x)$'s and aggregating them is not the only possibility.
-We will discuss various approaches for estimation in \cref{section:est}.
+For estimation, $\Pi_t(d,x)$ can be replaced by parametric, semiparametric, or nonparametric estimates.
+However, for FPR and BPR, direct plug-in and aggregation are not the only approach.
+We discuss alternative estimation strategies in \Cref{section:est}.